-Both the Reporting Party and the Responding Party may have one advisor present to support and assist them throughout the Report process (including during related prehearing meetings, during investigative interviews, and during any hearing).
-The term "advisor" means any one person chosen by the Reporting Party, Responding Party, or any witness to assist throughout the Title IX investigation and/or student conduct process, unless service in this capacity would unreasonably conflict with the fair administration of the Title IX investigation or the student conduct process.
+Both the Reporting Party and the Responding Party may have an advisor present to support and assist them throughout the Report process (including during related prehearing meetings, during investigative interviews, and during any hearing).
+The term "advisor" means any person chosen by the Reporting Party, Responding Party, or any witness to assist throughout the Title IX investigation and/or student conduct process, unless service in this capacity would unreasonably conflict with the fair administration of the Title IX investigation or the student conduct process.
+A potential witness may not be an advisor.

-In the event that the Reporting Party or Responding Party is a minor, the parent or legal guardian may assist in the selection of an advisor.
-However, a potential witness may not be an advisor.
 The Reporting Party or Responding Party should notify the University in advance of an advisor's participation so appropriate arrangements can be made.